-Our tour continues on to enjoy a scenic and relaxing ride on a flat-bottomed boat, gliding on the peaceful waters of Geibi-kei Gorge, located outside of the city of Hiraizumi in Iwate Prefecture.
+Our tour continues on to enjoy a relaxing ride on the peaceful waters of Geibi-kei Gorge in a flat-bottomed boat.
+This scenic gorge is located outside of the city of Hiraizumi in Iwate Prefecture.
 Enjoy the natural scenery with impressive tall cliffs and rock formations as we glide on the shallow river through the gorge, navigated with a serenading boatman on board.
 Weather permitting, the fall colors should be at their peak this time of the year.
-We'll continue on to Shiogama Pier to board a ferry and enjoy a scenic cruise on Matsushima Bay.
-The breathtaking view of the pine-studded islets floating in the bay is noted as one of the three most beautiful sights of Japan - Nihon Sankei.
-On arrival in the town of Matsushima, we'll proceed to our hotel and check-in for the night.
-The afternoon is at your leisure to enjoy strolling through the unique shops in this quaint little town.
-As an option, you may want to visit Zuiganji, one of Tohoku's most famous and prominent Zen temples, well-known for its beautifully gilded and painted sliding doors.
-Upon entering the temple grounds, the approach to the main hall proceeds along a long, straight path flanked on both sides by cedar trees.
-An alternate path to the right of the entrance has caves that were used in the past for meditation and now contain some monuments and statues.
-Enjoy a fabulous dinner and relax in the hot springs at the hotel this evening.
+We'll continue on to Shiogama Pier to board a ferry and enjoy a scenic cruise on Matsushima Bay with hundreds of tiny islands covered with pine trees floating in the bay.
+This breathtaking view is noted as one of the three most beautiful sights of Japan - Nihon Sankei.
+We'll arrive at the pier in the town of Matsushima in Miyagi Prefecture.
+Enjoy strolling through the souvenir shops lined along the main street of this quaint little town.
+Enjoy dinner and relax in the hot springs at our hotel this evening in Matsushima.

-MATSUSHIMA - FUKUSHIMA - NIHONMATSU - AIZU WAKAMATSU (B)(D)
+MATSUSHIMA - FUKUSHIMA - NIHONMATSU - INAWASHIRO (B)(D)

-This morning, we'll visit Iimoriyama, the final resting place of the Byakkotai (White Tiger Force), a unit of young teenaged samurai warriors of the Aizu domain who fought in the Boshin War.
-They were outnumbered and forced to retreat to Iimoriyama.
-After believing that their castle - Tsuruga Castle - had fallen and their lord and families were gone, they committed seppuku (suicide) rather than die in the hands of the enemy.
-Their tombstones are located on this hill, nearby the location where they killed themselves.
-We'll proceed to visit Nikko, a small town located at the entrance to Nikko National Park, one of Japan's major tourist attractions due to its splendid shrines and beautiful autumn foliage.
+This morning, we'll visit Iimoriyama, the site where twenty young Aizu soldiers of the Byakkotai (White Tiger Force) committed seppuku (ritual suicide) when they presumed that their castle Tsuruga-jo was on fire and all was lost.
+On the top of the hillside are several monuments including the nineteen tombs for the Byakkotai soldiers.
+Although there were twenty of them, one of the boys was not successful in his suicide attempt.
+Along the pathway down from the hillside are several monuments, statues, and other buildings of interest devoted to the Byakkotai.
+We'll continue on to Nikko, a small town located at the entrance to Nikko National Park, one of Japan's major tourist attractions due to its splendid shrines and beautiful autumn foliage.
 Nikko is famous for Toshogu Shrine - Japan's most lavishly decorated shrine complex, a UNESCO World Heritage Site.
 Consisting of many Shinto and Buddhist buildings set in a beautiful wooded forest, Toshogu Shrine is the mausoleum of Tokugawa Ieyasu, the founder of the Tokugawa Shogunate who ruled Japan for over 250 years.
-A huge stone torii (Shinto Shrine Gate) and a beautiful red and gold five-story pagoda mark the entrance to the shrine.
-This evening, enjoy dinner and relax in the soothing hot springs at our elegant hotel in Kinugawa Onsen.
+A huge stone torii (Shinto Shrine Gate) and a beautiful red and gold five-story pagoda marks the entrance to the shrine.
+This evening, enjoy dinner and relax in the soothing hot springs at our hotel in Kinugawa Onsen.

 Accommodations at KINUGAWA PARK HOTEL or similar

-Accommodations at HOTEL GRAND PACIFIC LE DAIBA or similar
+Accommodations at HOTEL GRAND NIKKO TOKYO DAIBA or similar

 The morning is at your leisure to enjoy more shopping or to explore more of Odaiba on your own.
-We will depart for Narita International Airport in the afternoon to check-in for our evening flight home.
-We will arrive Honolulu in the morning of the same day due to the crossing of the International Date Line.
-A meal will be served on board the flight.
+In the afternoon, we will transfer to Haneda Airport to check-in for our flight.
+On arrival at the airport, we'll transfer by shuttle bus to the Haneda International Terminal for our flight home to Honolulu, arriving in the morning on the same day due to the crossing of the International Date Line.
+A late meal will be served on board the flight.

 The tour price is based on double occupancy and a minimum group size of 20 passengers.
 Fare adjustment may apply for groups of 20 or under.
-The rate is based on tariffs and exchange rates effective 12/1/13.
-Tour fare is subject to change according to any airfare increase, fuel surcharge increase and fluctuation of the rate of exchange between U.S. and foreign currency.
+The rate is based on tariffs and exchange rates effective 8/1/16.
+Tour fare is subject to change according to any airfare increase, increase in government taxes, additional fuel surcharges and fluctuation of the rate of exchange between U.S. and foreign currency.
 In the event of revaluation, the land portion of the tour price may be adjusted prior to your final statement.